MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

   * With the Azure CLI: use the [az container app github-action remove][6] command.

 * After disconnecting, in Azure:
-  * The container is left with last deployed container and you should reconnect the container app with the Azure Container Registry, so that new revisions pick up the latest image.
+  * The container is left with last deployed container.
+You can reconnect the container app with the Azure Container Registry, so that new revisions pick up the latest image.
   * Service principals created and used for continuous deployment aren't deleted.

 * After disconnecting, in your GitHub repo:
   * The *.github/workflows/\<workflow-name>.yml* file is removed from your repo.
   * Secret keys aren't removed.
-  * Azure Container Apps remains as an Authorized OAuth App in your GitHub account.
+  * Azure Container Apps remains as an authorized OAuth App in your GitHub account.

 [1]: https://github.com/Azure-Samples/msdocs-python-django-azure-container-app
 [2]: https://github.com/Azure-Samples/msdocs-python-flask-azure-container-app